Trump's campaign finances are strained as legal peril mounts

 Smith is the special counsel leading the federal investigations of Trump.
 His team has expressed interest in the payment of legal fees for Trump-aligned witnesses in the investigations and has sought information about it, according to a person familiar with the matter who spoke on the condition of anonymity in order to discuss ongoing criminal probes.

 Trump’s PAC has also requested that his super PAC, MAGA Inc., return some of the money that it transferred to seed the group to help cover costs.
-It is unclear whether money was actually transferred or how much.
+Filings show Trump’s PAC, Save America, received $12.2 million in refunds from the group in May and June.

 A spokesman for the super PAC did not respond to a request for comment.

-Trump launched one of his primary political committees, Save America, in the days after the 2020 election, which he lost to Biden.
+Trump launched Save America, in the days after the 2020 election, which he lost to Biden.
 For weeks, the group bombarded supporters with a nonstop stream of text messages and emails that purported to raise money for an “election defense fund” that would be used to contest the election’s outcome.

 But the $170 million that the effort raised in less than a month was not used to contest the election, records show.
 Instead, it was used to pay down campaign debt and replenish the coffers of the Republican National Committee, with Trump also stockpiling another large chunk for his future political endeavors.
 Last year, the Justice Department issued a round of grand jury subpoenas that sought information about the political action committee’s fundraising practices.